Engee documentation

 Out[0]:

-You can repeat the script by changing the delay value τ in line 4.
-Note that the hodograph describes -1 when τ > 2.99.
+You can repeat the script by changing the delay value. τ in line 4.
+Note that the hodograph describes -1 at τ > 2.99.

 Conclusion

-In this case study, we have learnt methods for designing time delayed object control systems using Smith's predictor.
-We have also looked at various methods of analysing such systems and visualising them.
+In this example, we have studied methods for designing time-delayed object management systems using the Smith predictor.
+We also reviewed various methods of analyzing such systems and their visualization.